19hours/sg-statutes/Acts/Accountants Act.md

 ### Pending disciplinary proceedings

-67\.—(1) This Act shall not apply to any inquiry, investigation or other proceedings of a disciplinary nature commenced under the repealed Accountants Act before the appointed day, and the provisions of the repealed Accountants Act shall, subject to subsection (2)(b), continue to apply to such inquiry, investigation or proceedings as if this Act had not been enacted.
+67\.—(1) This Act shall not apply to any inquiry, investigation or other proceedings of a disciplinary nature commenced under the repealed Accountants Act before 1st April 2004, and the provisions of the repealed Accountants Act shall, subject to subsection (2)(b), continue to apply to such inquiry, investigation or proceedings as if this Act had not been enacted.

 (2) For the purposes of subsection (1) —